-An anonymized home battery quote, calculator, and utility bill on a kitchen table
+Overhead view of an itemized home battery installation quote, a calculator, and receipts on a wood table

 Home Battery Guide